Rani Karnavati: As Queen Dowager

-After Babur had captured the throne of Delhi in 1526 AD, Rana Sangram Singh or Rana Sanga of Mewar lead a confederation of Rajput Kings against Babur to capture the throne of Delhi.
-Initially the Rana succeeded in pushing the Mughal army back in the Battle of Bayana.
-But in Battle of Khanua, he was defeated due to Babur's superior tactics, cannons and artillery.
+After Mughal Emperor Babur had captured the throne of Delhi in 1526 AD, Rana Sanga led a confederation of Rajput Kings against Babur to capture the throne of Delhi.
+Initially, the Rana succeeded in pushing the Mughal army back in the Battle of Bayana, but in the Battle of Khanva he was defeated due to Babur's superior tactics, cannons and artillery.